 The FAA does not require an arbitration award to take a particular form.
-A number of states, including New York, Texas, and Florida, require that the award must be in writing and signed by the arbitrators.37 Florida and Texas require a reasoned decision, unless the parties agree otherwise.38 This is similar to the requirements imposed on arbitrators by the ICC and ICDR Rules.39 In general, however, parties can agree to the form any award must take.
-In New York, for example, the courts have vacated an award where the arbitrators failed to draft the award in the agreed-upon form.40
+A number of states, including New York, Texas, and Florida, require that the award must be in writing and signed by the arbitrators.35 Florida and Texas require a reasoned decision, unless the parties agree otherwise.36 This is similar to the requirements imposed on arbitrators by the ICC and ICDR Rules.37 In general, however, parties can agree to the form any award must take.
+In New York, for example, the courts have vacated an award where the arbitrators failed to draft the award in the agreed-upon form.38

-The FAA and state laws do not generally impose limitations or constraints on the types of relief the arbitrators are permitted to award, provided the award does not violate public policy.
+The FAA and state laws do not impose limitations or constraints on the types of relief the arbitrators are permitted to award.
 The parties themselves may, however, circumscribe the relief available in their agreement to arbitrate.
 For example, the parties can limit the types of damages the arbitrators can award.
 Limitations on the ability to award punitive or consequential damages are common and generally enforceable.
 Equally, the parties can agree that the arbitrators cannot award legal fees to the prevailing party.
-If the parties do not specifically agree on the types of relief available, an arbitrator can grant any form of relief that is rationally related to the purpose of the original agreement, taking into account the applicable laws.41 Arbitrators may also award pre- and post-award interest, in accordance with the rules of the arbitration and the applicable state or federal laws.42
+If the parties do not specifically agree on the types of relief available, an arbitrator can grant any form of relief that is rationally related to the purpose of the original agreement, taking into account the applicable laws.39 Arbitrators may also award pre- and post-award interest, in accordance with the rules of the arbitration and the applicable state or federal laws.40

-Unlike the rule that prevails in many other jurisdictions, in the U.S. legal system, parties to a lawsuit are generally required to bear their respective legal fees regardless of who wins.43 This contrasts with the practice in international arbitration, where arbitrators are typically free to award attorneys' fees and arbitration costs to the winning party.
-The FAA is silent as to fee and cost allocation, but courts interpreting the FAA have held that it does not prohibit an award of fees and costs.44 State arbitration laws in New York, Florida, and Texas do not explicitly preclude arbitrators from awarding fees and costs, 45 The courts in these states have been willing to allow arbitrators to award attorneys' fees and costs, particularly if the parties' agreement provides for such recovery or if the parties have otherwise demonstrated the intent to do so, such as when both parties request costs and fees in their pleadings46 or if the arbitral rules chosen by the parties permit their recovery.47
+Unlike the rule that prevails in many other jurisdictions, in the U.S. legal system, parties to a lawsuit are generally required to bear their respective legal fees regardless of who wins.
+This contrasts with the practice in international arbitration, where arbitrators are typically free to award attorneys' fees and arbitration costs to the winning party.
+The FAA is silent as to fee and cost allocation, but courts interpreting the FAA have held that it does not prohibit an award of fees and costs.
+State arbitration laws in New York, Florida, and Texas do not explicitly preclude arbitrators from awarding fees and costs.
+The courts in New York, Florida and Texas have been willing to allow arbitrators to award attorneys' fees and costs, particularly if the parties' agreement provides for such recovery or if the parties have otherwise demonstrated the intent to do so, such as when both parties request costs and fees in their pleadings44 or if the arbitral rules chosen by the parties permit their recovery.